SMaleck/unity-utilities-general/README.md

 A collection of general purpose extensions and utility classes.

 ## Quick Start
+> See the releases or the [CHANGELOG](./Packages/com.smaleck.utilities-general/CHANGELOG.md) for the current version.

 To use this package in your Unity project, you have to manually add it to you `manifest.json`.

 1. Go to `YourProject/Packages/`